Habeas corpus petitions of Guantanamo Bay detainees: Rasul v. Bush

 In the summer of 2004 the United States Supreme Court ruled on the habeas corpus submission Rasul v.
 Bush, determining that the court had jurisdiction over Guantanamo, and that detainees had a right to an impartial tribunal to challenge their detention under habeas corpus.
 It was a landmark decision in detainee rights.
 Rasul v Bush challenged an earlier precedent set in Johnson v.
 Eisentrager.
-Rasul concluded that the U.S, as a lessee, has 'extensive proprietary rights over Guantanamo Bay' that were exclusively granted in the 1903 lease.
+Rasul concluded that the U.S., as a lessee, has "extensive proprietary rights over Guantanamo Bay' that were exclusively granted in the 1903 lease.
 This lease gave U.S operational sovereignty over the base and brought it within the Supreme Court's jurisdiction.
 A related decision was Hamdi v.
 Rumsfeld (2004), which ruled that United States citizens detained as suspected enemy combatants had the right to habeas corpus challenge of their detention.

 Detainee Treatment Act of 2005

-In response to Rasul v Bush, the U.S Government passed the Detainee Treatment Act 2005 in an attempt to prevent aliens for petitioning for habeas corpus in American courts.
+In response to Rasul v Bush, the U.S. government passed the Detainee Treatment Act 2005 in an attempt to prevent aliens from petitioning for habeas corpus in American courts.
 Section 1005(e) states that "[N]o court, justice, or Judge shall have jurisdiction to hear or consider an application for a writ of habeas corpus filed by or on behalf of an alien detained at the Department of Defense at Guantanamo Bay, Cuba'.

 The Detainee Treatment Act of 2005 prohibited US military and intelligence personnel from treating detainees in ways inconsistent with Armed Forces regulations.
-Additionally, the act did not close off the habeas corpus submission that were already in the works.
+Additionally, the act did not close off the habeas corpus submissions that were already in the works.

 Hamdan v.
 Rumsfeld

 In Hamdan v.
 Rumsfeld (2006), the Supreme Court ruled that the Bush Presidency lacked the Constitutional authority to create the Guantanamo military commissions as a system separate from the existing federal and military justice systems, and ruled that the CSRTs and military commissions were unconstitutional.
 It said that only Congress could authorize such a system.
 They confirmed in their judgement the unlawfulness of the US Government in the use of torture, cruel and humiliating treatment, and international law should limit the power of the President.

-Hamdam v Rumsfeld has been acknowledged as a milestone case for Guantanamo detainees; Walter Dellinger even claimed that 'Hamdam is simply the most important decision on Presidential power and the rule of law.
-Ever'.
-It followed the passing of the Detainee Treatment Act and gave the Supreme Court an 'early opportunity to assess the nature and extent of the jurisdiction-stripping measure'.
+Hamdam v Rumsfeld has been acknowledged as a milestone case for Guantanamo detainees; Walter Dellinger even claimed that "Hamdam is simply the most important decision on Presidential power and the rule of law.
+Ever".
+It followed the passing of the Detainee Treatment Act and gave the Supreme Court an "early opportunity to assess the nature and extent of the jurisdiction-stripping measure".
 The Supreme Court held that the amendment by the new legislation would not apply to detainees who had cases already waiting to be reviewed.